Affiliate links on Android Authority may earn us a commission. Learn more.

 To create a custom notification, you’ll need to enter a chat with the desired contact.
 From here, you have to tap their name at the top of the chat window and choose Custom notifications.

 Once you’ve entered this menu, you’ll want to tick the box labelled Use custom notifications and scroll down to the next field to customize the alert.
 Customization options include changing the message tone, and tweaking the LED notification color for the contact.

 Mute contacts or groups

 You probably have a group that constantly devolves into a constant stream of memes and viral videos.
 You could create a custom notification like in the previous tip, or you could just mute the group or contact.

 To mute the contact or group in question, tap and hold on them in the Chats menu.
 From here, you should see several icons in the top-right corner.
 Tap the mute icon (it’s a speaker with a line through it).
-You can then specify a mute period (eight hours, a week, a year) and choose whether you’ll still receive notifications in the dropdown menu.
+You can then specify a mute period (eight hours, a week, a year), choose whether you’ll still receive notifications, and tap OK.

 Use WhatsApp on your PC

 If you prefer a full-size keyboard or just like the convenience of the big screen, WhatsApp Web is one of the best features for you.

 To get things started, visit web.whatsapp.com on your computer.
 The website will display a QR code, which can read on the WhatsApp mobile app.
 On your phone, tap the three dot menu in the top right corner, then select WhatsApp Web to launch the QR code reader.
 Now, scan the website’s QR code via your phone’s QR code reader and that’s it.

 Save things from your phone to computer (and vice-versa)